 I found myself in the computer lab all day with virtual classes in high school.
 My low vision specialist recommended computer glasses, which have a special progressive bifocal, for helping to prevent me from bending my head funny as I try to read through my bifocal.
 I got mine through LensCrafters, and they took about seven business days to receive them.
 One downfall is that it’s impossible to see when the user looks away from the screen- when there was a fire alarm one day and I got up without changing glasses, I walked into the wall next to the door.

-One of my friends likes to use these when using electronics, and it helps them to see with a high contrast display.
+One of my friends likes to use non-prescription tinted glasses. when using electronics.
 These have a yellow tint to them and help to reduce eye strain further.
 I have not tried wearing them over my thick glasses so I’m not sure how they will fit, but I do like the wraparound design.
-Here are the ones they have.
+I have a tint added to my prescription glasses to help with light sensitivity

 Anti-glare screen filter